vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Preparation for pipeline creation
 ---------------------------------

   Ohara Manager is the user interface of Ohara.
-Ohara Manager provide user interface to allow user to design their data pipeline without complex coding.
-Because we just complete Ohara installation in the Quickstart VM, so we need to do following task before create our first data pipeline.
+Ohara Manager provides a user interface to allow user to design their data pipeline without complex coding.
+Because we just complete Ohara installation in the Quickstart VM, so we need to do the following tasks before creating our first data pipeline.

   * Add node
   * Create workspace